How to cut metal with a reciprocating saw

 - Choosing a longer blade is useful when flush cutting as it will bend to enable a greater proportion of the cutting edge to ride flat.
 Cutting thinner materials with a smaller blade will help limit ‘waggle’ during use; usually the blade should only be a couple of inches longer than the depth of cut required.

-- Insert the blade into the saw in a way that that best suits the application.
+- Insert the blade into the saw in a way that best suits the application.
 For example; if cutting through a material that is flush to the floor, it can be useful to insert the blade with the teeth facing upwards and then switch the orientation of the tool (flip it upside-down) so the handle does not get in the way.

 - Setting the saw to a slower speed than for wood cutting will extend the blade life and provide more control and precision.
 Adjust the shoe to ensure it is set at the most appropriate point on the blade.